tangly-team/tangly-os/net.tangly.erp.ui/readme.md

 ### Run in a Docker Image

-The prerequisite is that the application was build locally for production mode as described above.
+The prerequisite is that the application was built locally for production mode as described above.
 The first step is to build the Docker image with the provided configuration.

 ```shell
   ./gradlew net.tangly.erp.ui:installDist -Pvaadin.productionMode